 Note: these suggestions are by no means comprehensive, but if each of us could make some personal progress in a few of these areas, our churches and communities might be in a better position to work together to pursue further progress.

 - Ask God to open your eyes to your own personal blind spots, prejudices and racial sins (Ps.
 139:23).
-Resolve to push against your inclination to gravitate toward people of your own racial or ethnic group and consciously seek conversation, understanding and friendship outside your familiar circles.
+Resolve to push against your inclination to gravitate toward people of your own racial, ethnic or economic group and consciously seek conversation, understanding and friendship outside your familiar circles.
 Move beyond superficial conversation by encouraging others to candidly describe life experiences and perspectives that are different from yours.

 - Pray that God would give you courage to take personal action when you witness unjust or discriminatory behavior.
 George Floyd would be alive today if just one of the three other officers present on the scene (Asian, Latino and African American) had taken action when they heard George say, “I can’t breathe.”
 Our personal failure to act in similar situations contributes to countless human tragedies and stains us with the same culpability that marked Saul when he stood by as Stephen was being stoned (Acts 7:58).